SenseLogic/CODEX/README.md

 *   No empty line after { [ ( and before } ] )
 *   No consecutive empty lines
 *   Don't use single letter variable names like a, b, i, j, n (except for x, y, z, w vector components)
-*   Use explicit identifiers without any abbreviated word (except for Id, Uuid, Tuid suffixes) made of singular words : productCount, productArray
+*   Use explicit identifiers without any abbreviated word (except for Id, Uuid, Tuid suffixes) : productCount, productArray
-*   Use the singular form in identifiers (messageArray), except for functions (getMessages) and booleans (hasMessages)
 *   Use the class name in the variable names : addedProductId, productArray
 *   Use the key name in the map names : messageByDateMap
+*   Use the singular form in all identifiers (messageArray, messageByDateMap), except for functions (getMessages) and booleans (hasMessages)
 *   Use standard variable prefixes : first, last, post, prior, next, old, new, initial, final, minimum, maximum
 *   Use standard variable suffixes : Index, Count, Array, Map, Id, Uuid, Tuid, Code, Name, Text, Time, Path
 *   Use standard path suffixes : FolderPath, FilePath, FileName, FileLabel, FileExtension